Anchor Text

 Google example of link and anchor text spam

 Linking out without a clear purpose of intent makes your website look spammy and triggers link equity dilution.
-Penguin algorithmic update in 2012 was designed to target sites with “over optimization penalty”.
+Penguin algorithmic update in 2012 was designed to target sites with “over optimisation penalty”.

 3. Diversify your anchor texts